 Until a comprehensive regulatory framework is issued, prudence dictates that:

-- Developers should not assume conversion as of right.
+- Developers should not assume conversion through the change of user as a right.

-- Foreign purchasers should only transact where Leasehold titles already exist or are issued prior to completion.
+- Foreign purchasers should only transact where Leasehold titles already exist or are issued before completion.

 - Legal due diligence should interrogate tenure status at the earliest stage.

-- Initiate change of user early for commercial projects.
+- Initiate a change of user early for commercial projects.

 - Transactions should be structured conservatively and in compliance with constitutional limits.